Magnetic monopole is photon: Computation of the Lamb shift: Part I

+where the exchanging term $\frac{7}{3}p_Eq_E$ is of vital importance.
 Now to have the on-mass-shell condition let us consider a linear statistics of summation on (\ref{q32}).
 Let there be a large amount of virtual electrons $z_j, j\in J$ indexed by a set $J$ with the proper energies $p_{Ej}^2<<m^2$ and $q_{Ej}^2<<m^2$, $j\in J$.
 Then from (\ref{q32}) we have the following linear statistics of summation on (\ref{q32}):